rams3sh/cowin4all/README.md

    * **Option 1 .
 LAN based configuration**
       Find the IP of the system where you are going to run the app and modify it accordingly.
-     My systems IP was `192.168.29.227`.
-Hence it's appearence in the url in the below screenshot.
+     My system's IP was `192.168.29.227`.
+Hence it's appearance in the url in the below screenshot.
      ![LAN Setup](media/smssync_lan_setup.png)